HAWK-800HAWK-800HA-832HAWK-800AtomaHawkEX-800

 February 24th 2024

 I've made some progress with the user input (keypad and buttons) handlers and have some of the patch and parameter selection and editing working.
 Before I proceed further into that part of the code, I worked up a table that shows the proposed patch parameters and global parameters for the HAWK-832.
 The table is shown below.
 Many of the parameters are taken from the HAWK-800, which in turn are taken from the original Poly-800.
 There are so many new parameters in the HAWK-832 that they will have to be handled in P1, P2, P3 and GL/P4 user input modes.
 Please feel free to review the parameters and provide feedback.
 Keep in mind that whether a parameter (and thus, feature) makes it into the finished product depends on it being viable to implement.
 So for example, I plan on implementing six LFO's (4 LFO and 2 SLFO) and four envelope generators (which in practice actually means 10.
 8 for each voice and two to act as operators.
 If it can be managed, I would even like to add another fifth envelope generator.
 We shall see.
 It will be necessary to perform testing during the implementation to see if all of those operators can be implemented while also maintaining a high performance profile.
 One of the drawbacks of the original Poly-800 and HAWK-800 are the sluggish attack/decay waveforms and the variable timings at note onset.
 First and foremost, it will be crucial that we get excellent EG waveforms and fast, responsive note onset.
 Additional LFO's and EG's are of secondary importance.
-UPDATE May 10th 2024 - the table below shows the parameter list as I currently propose it.
+UPDATE June 19th 2024 - the table below shows the current parameter list.

 P1